Need Help? Give us a call.

 Hard credit inquiries can stay on your credit report for a maximum of two years.
 However, they’ll only actually impact your FICO score for one year, and the ding to your score will be minimal—typically within 1-5 points.
 Your credit history and the circumstances of each pull will affect how your score is affected.

 If you’ve applied for a small business loan, taken out a mortgage, or signed up for a business credit card, then you’ve heard the pesky term “credit check” before.
 And you’re probably curious, how long do inquiries stay on your credit report, which you’ve worked so hard to build up?

 A credit check—or credit inquiry—helps lenders and financial entities decide whether they’ll lend money to you or your business.
 And in almost all cases, undergoing a credit inquiry is a necessary step to getting approval for your rental home, business loan, credit card, and so on.

 But those credit checks aren’t just a one-and-done kind of thing—credit inquiries stay on your credit report even after you’ve secured approval for your credit application.

+When do credit inquiries fall off your report?
 Your quick answer is this:

 But the answer is a little more complicated than that.
 To fully get into it, we first need to cover the different types of credit inquiries.